HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 *Command-Line Call:*

-To create scrinshot probes you can run the pipeline with
+To create MERFISCH probes you can run the pipeline with

 ```
 merfish_probe_designer -c data/configs/merfish_probe_designer.yaml